1. If you’re monolingual, you’re a minority.

 4. You’ll surprise foreigners by not being a “typical American”.

-6. English may be important now, but it won’t always be.
+6. English may be relevant now, but it won’t always be.

 Yes, English is undoubtedly the current lingua franca.
 However, here’s the thing: the lingua franca changes over time.
-In fact, prior to WWII, French would have been considered the lingua franca and much more important than English.
+In fact, before WWII, French would have been considered the lingua franca and much more important than English.
 The widespread use of English has advanced with the importance of English-speaking countries.
-Looking at history, countries and languages rise and fall in prestige over the years.
-English is important now, but if we look at language patterns over time, it is most likely that English will not be as significant in the future.
+Looking at history, nations, and languages rise and fall in prestige over the years.
+English is essential now, but if we look at language patterns over time, it is most likely that English will not be as significant in the future.
 The excuse that you don’t have to learn another language because you’re American may work now, but it may not work for your descendants.